lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id ="CRN_URI">CRN_URI</h3>

-A database table CRN is a unique identifier consisting of the CRN of a database service instance and a specific table name that instance.
+A database table CRN is a unique identifier that consists of the CRN of a database service instance and a specific table name that instance.
 The user must have access to this service instance and its credentials.

 The syntax of a table CRN is thoroughly described in section [Table unique resource identifier](/docs/services/sql-query?topic=sql-query-overview#table-unique-resource-identifier).

 <h3 id ="DB2_TABLE_URI">DB2_TABLE_URI</h3>

 A Db2 table URI is a string of characters that uniquely identifies a table in an {{site.data.keyword.Db2_on_Cloud_long}} and {{site.data.keyword.dashdblong}} instance.
-The instance must be enabled for IAM and the IBMid of the user must have been added as a database user.
+The instance must be enabled for IAM and the IBMid of the user must be added as a database user.

 The syntax of a Db2 Table URI is thoroughly described in section [Table unique resource identifier](/docs/services/sql-query?topic=sql-query-overview#table-unique-resource-identifier).